-So how do ticks get the disease?
-Infected ticks can get the disease from biting an infected animal and can have it passed on during mating or through their “tick mom”, who pass it to them when she produces eggs.
-So can dogs get the disease from humans?
+How do ticks get the disease?
+Infected ticks can get the disease from biting an infected animal and can have it passed on during mating or through their “tick mom”, who passes it to them when she produces eggs.
+So, can dogs get the disease from humans?

 Can Dogs Get Rocky Mountain Spotted Fever from Humans?